redux-observable/redux-observable/README.md

 ***

-*redux-observable is a community-driven project and is not officially affiliated with Netflix.
+*redux-observable is a community-driven, entirely volunteer project and is not officially affiliated with or sponsored by any company.

 :shipit: